-Women’s Forum Australia believes that prostitution and sex trafficking are two of the most serious threats to gender equality and the rights of women and girls to live lives free of violence in today’s society.
+Women’s Forum Australia believes that prostitution and sex trafficking are two of the most serious threats to equality and the rights of women and girls to live lives free of violence in today’s society.

 Women’s Forum Australia challenges the rhetoric that legalisation, in its current form, will suppress trafficking and prostitution.